lindbrook/packageRank/README.md

 install.packages("packageRank")
 ```

-To install the current development version from
+To install the latest development version from
 GitHub:

 ``` r